sainadh30/Redis_Ansible_Role/README.md

 4. Edit the `hosts` file to include the correct IP addresses of your Redis master and slave nodes.
 5. Execute the `lampstack.yml` playbook using the command: ansible-playbook -i hosts lampstack.yml

+## Directory Structure
+- `redis_ansible_role/`
+  - `roles/`: Directory containing Ansible roles.
+    - `redis/`: Redis role directory created using the `ansible-galaxy` command.
+      - `vars/`: Directory containing variable files.
+        - `main.yml`: Defines variables for Redis role.

+## Explanation of Variables in `vars/main.yml`

+### Proxy Variables
+- **PROXY_ADDRESS**: Specifies the proxy server address to be used for internet access.
+In this example, `http://172.168.10.28:3128` is provided as the proxy server address.

+### Redis Hosts
+- **redis_master**: Defines the IP address of the Redis master node.
+- **redis_slave1**: Defines the IP address of the first Redis slave node.
+- **redis_slave2**: Defines the IP address of the second Redis slave node.

+### Redis Configuration
+- **redis_master_password**: Sets the default password for accessing the Redis master.
+In this example, `"redis@123"` is used as the default password.
+- **redis_port**: Specifies the port number on which Redis will listen for connections.
+The default port `6379` is provided here.

+These variables are used within the Ansible role to configure and manage the Redis instances across the specified hosts.
+By defining these variables in the `vars/main.yml` file, it becomes easier to maintain and modify the configuration as needed without directly modifying the playbook files.